 We all know I enjoy a good love story and I’m drawn to how love can affect someone so much that it brings them out of the dark space they’ve been in for so many years.
 Christian Grey’s journey alone is a great story, and well, it just shows that love is more powerful than anything else in the world.
 Image credit: instagram.com/angeliehaox

 I read this book quite a few years ago, but I find that it’s still very relevant today.
 Putting the fantasy aspect of the book aside (and the love story of course), the reality of how technology has advanced and continues to advance to the point where it can track your every move from a simple store purchase to crossing the street, really gets you thinking.

-What makes this book even more interesting is that John Twelve Hawks is actually a pseudonym for the author who lives “off the grid” as the characters in the book attempt to do.
+What makes this book even more interesting is that John Twelve Hawks is actually a pseudonym for the author who lives “off the grid” just like the characters in the book attempt to do.
 Image credit: instagram.com/ashley_james74

 Books in the series: The Traveler, The Dark River, The Golden City.

 So what am I reading right now?
 Well as I mentioned earlier, I’m a huge fan of Jennifer L. Armentrout, and her book Frigid is currently on my bedside table.
-But in all honesty, lately I’ve been having less time to read, which makes me a little sad but also extremely excited at the same time.
+But lately I’ve been having less time to read, which makes me sad but also extremely excited at the same time.
 Why?
-Well my favourite authors have inspired me to write my own novel.
-Yes that’s right, I’m an author in the making!
-I’m currently nine chapters in, so still a long way to go but because of this, I’m having less time to read.
-But I know it’ll be worth it in the end and I’m so excited to take you all on this incredible journey with me.
+Well my favourite authors have inspired me to venture into the world of fiction writing… yep, I’m writing my own novel!
+I’m currently nine chapters in, so still a long way to go but I know it’ll be worth it in the end and I’m so excited to take you all on this incredible journey with me.